coyoapp/johnskitchen/README.md

 **Installation**

-Don't forget to install a jwt-decoder repository.
+Don't forget to install a repository to decode the jwt.
 We used jwt-decode in this example.

 To install it, you can use npm: